JonCSykes/ElderBrainClassicGames/README.md

 ## MineSweeperPro
 This is a Windows Forms based game (yes I know winforms is basically dead) that I created out of necessity.
-In the process of upgrading to Windows 11 Microsoft made there core casual games only available via the Microsoft Store and trapped them behind ads.
+In the process of upgrading to Windows 11 Microsoft made their core casual games only available via the Microsoft Store and trapped them behind ads.

 Instead of paying $5/month, I decided to write an open source version of my favorite casual game Mine Sweeper, and in the process enhanced it with game stats and player stat tracking over time.